Imaginous/Cowboy_Untamed/Presets.md

 ## Introduction

 Some Cowboys out there are not comfortable with storing/altering their motor controller settings.
 For those Cowboys and those whom want to use an alternative setting once a while.
 Presets can be a solution.
+The values set with a preset are lost when the bike is locked or the battery is removed.
 Also it brings the posibility the lower the motor support to make you work harder and preserve some battery power.

 The configuration is done through the main Cowboy Untamed app via menu *Quick Launch Presets*.
 You have to be connected to your bike, even for configuring the presets.
 Some values are internally specific per version of each Cowboy bike.
 Therfore I need to fetch them tot calculate the correct value.<br>
 After configuration use the second app icon to start presets.
 Just long press the app icon to select a preset.
 Clicking the icon will activate the last used preset.

 **Note:** do not use the *FLASH* button in the main app while a preset is active.
 This will store the preset settings in flash memory.